 Students at MSE are inspired to develop their passion for and excel in research and innovation.
 They actively participated in and have won awards at numerous local and international competitions.
 Though young, the School also sees outstanding alumni advocating innovation.
 Hydroemission Corp, founded by Ms Grace Chew (MSE alumni class of 2000), was recently awarded “Best Innovation Award in Emerging Enterprise 2011”.

-For more information regarding school's Curriculum Overview, Specialisation and Career Prospect.
-Please refer to The School of Materials Science and Engineering.
+For more information regarding school's Curriculum Overview, Specialisations and Career Prospects, please refer to The School of Materials Science and Engineering.